 Moreover, as books never matched the circulation of either films or the popular press it is unlikely Green’s non-conformist image altered the largely heroic image of the fire services.
 Indeed, deviation from the singularly heroic image was rare.
 Even on the BBC, outwith dedicated civil defence programmes, there is some evidence to suggest they received a heroic depiction similar in style to that established in other media.
-For example, the BBC broadcast such programmes as Battle of the Flames, Marching On and Into Battle about the fire services.
+For example, the BBC broadcast such programmes as Battle of the Flames, Marching On, and Into Battle about the fire services.
 The militaristic titles (and the titles are all that remain due to BBC archiving) of these programmes suggest that, as presented on screen, the fire services were allied to the armed forces.

 In the period during and immediately after the Blitz it was the image of the fireman as hero, separate from other types of civilian defence, which garnered the greatest focus.
 Research in to this previously under-examined group of wartime workers shows that the portrayal of firemen largely conformed to the masculine ideal of ‘temperate masculinity’ as outlined by Sonya Rose.
 If we begin with the ‘soldier hero’ element of Rose’s conceptualisation it becomes quickly apparent that firemen were largely depicted in this way.
 The fire services were often referred to in militaristic terms most likely in an attempt to link them to the prestige associated with that celebrated male role.
 For example, Fires Were Started opened with reminders that ‘fires were fought’ and that ‘in the stress of battle, lessons were learned’ showing a conscious effort to link the men of the fire service to the military ideal.
 Furthermore, the emphasis on the bravery of the men of the fire brigades was also emphasised by the popular press.
-Portrayals of the fire brigades often highlighted the dangers faced and the very high price often paid by the men of the fire brigades, both of which were paralleled by the experiences of the armed services.
+Portrayals of the fire brigades often highlighted the dangers faced, and the very high price often paid, by the men of the fire brigades, both of which were paralleled by the experiences of the armed services.
 Such stories focusing on the dangers these men routinely faced, and their similarity to military dangers, were common throughout the tabloid press and beyond.
 One BBC broadcast titled War Commentary, for example, noted ‘In their everyday life firefighters often face dangers as great as any experienced on the field of battle.’
 Notably, Punch, after lampooning the AFS early in the war, began to depict them much more heroically.
 In September 1940, they published a realistic sketch, telling in itself as they no longer depicted the AFS in cartoon form for comedic effect.
 The image shows a Blitz scene of destroyed buildings and flames.
 In the foreground, two firemen are tackling the blaze by plying water from their hoses; in the middle distance, a fireman helps an elderly woman through the rubble; and in the background, other firemen are depicted at work.
 The caption to the image, ‘The Front Line’, equates the fire brigade with the military in the dangers they faced and, therefore, also the prestige they received.